codatio/codat-docs/docs/lending/enhanced-cash-flow/overview.md

 ---
-title: "Enhanced Cash Flow"
+title: "Cash flow"
 description: "Introduction to the Enhanced Cash Flow Transactions report"
-sidebar_label: "Enhanced Cash Flow"
+sidebar_label: "Cash flow"
 ---

 The **Get enhanced cash flow transactions** endpoint returns a fully categorized list of banking transactions for a company, giving lenders the insights to accurately forecast a company's cash flow.
 Refer to our [API reference](/lending-api#/operations/get-enhanced-cash-flow-transactions) to try it out, or use the following path: